Skip to Main text

 Women’s health

 The Health Insurance Association conducts cervical and breast cancer screening for insured personnel.
-Seminars on women's health are held, and men are also encouraged to participate to promote further understanding at the workplace.
+Seminars on women's health are held, and men are also encouraged to participate to promote further understanding in the workplace.
+At sites, we provide training on women's health to the leaders of workplaces where women are assigned to do manufacturing work.

 Other